-- i.
-Also the prospectus must state the two areas of concentration which the student intends to pursue and a list of proposed courses for each from the catalog. - ii.
+- The prospectus must state the two areas of concentration which the student intends to pursue and a list of proposed courses for each from the catalog. - ii.
 These courses must be from the 300 and 400 levels, with the exceptions of prerequisite courses and skills classes such as writing and calculus courses, which are at the 200 level.